-1. Assignment Rescue: The Story of Varian Fry and the Emergency Rescue Committee.
+- \1.
+Assignment Rescue: The Story of Varian Fry and the Emergency Rescue Committee.
 Documentary of heroic efforts of American magazine editor Varian Fry to rescue leading intellectuals and artists from the Nazis, despite U.S. State Department opposition.
-Black and white and color; 25 minutes.

-2. Courage to Care: Rescuers of Jews During the Holocaust.
+Black and white and color; 25 minutes. - \2.
+Courage to Care: Rescuers of Jews During the Holocaust.
 Profiles of ordinary civilians who followed their consciences, risking their lives to rescue Jews.
-Color; 30 minutes.

-3. No Asylum: The Untold Chapter of Anne Frank's Story.
-Award-winning documentary based on Otto Frank's recently discovered letters in which he desperately seeks asylum for his family.
-Includes archival footage, photography and new interviews with members of the Frank family.
-Color; 1 hour, 15 minutes.

-4. Daring to Resist: Three Women Face the Holocaust.
-Stories of three young Jewish women who fought back: one as part of the Dutch underground effort to hide Jews, another as part of the movement to smuggle Jews out of Europe to Palestine, and one as a partisan.
-Color; 1 hour.

-4. Defying the Nazis: Sharp's War.
-Documentary, co-directed by Ken Burns and Artemis Joukowsky, describes the life-threatening missions by an American Unitarian minister and his wife to rescue hundreds of political dissidents and Jewish refugees fleeing Nazi occupation from both Prague and Vichy France.
+Available online through Facing History and Ourselves.
+Color; 30 minutes. - \ 3.
+No Asylum: The Untold Chapter of Anne Frank's Story.
+Award-winning documentary based on Otto Frank's discovery of letters in which he desperately seeks asylum for his family.
+Includes archival footage, photography, and new interviews with members of the Frank family.
+Color; 1 hour, 15 minutes. - 4.
+Daring to Resist: Three Women Face the Holocaust.
+Profiles of three young Jewish women who fought back: Barbara Ledermann, working with the Dutch underground to hide Jews; Shulamit Lack, part of the movement smuggling Jews out of Europe to Palestine; and Faye Schulman, secret photographer and partisan.
+Color; 1 hour. - 5.
+Defying the Nazis: Sharp's War.
+Documentary, co-directed by Ken Burns and Artemis Joukowsky, describes life-threatening missions by an American Unitarian minister and his wife to rescue hundreds of political dissidents and Jewish refugees fleeing Nazi occupation from Prague and Vichy France.
 Companion volume by Joukowsky, Sharps' grandson.
 Color; 1 hour, 30 minutes.

-5. Holocaust Hero: A Tree for Sugihara.
+- \6.
+Nicholas Winton: The Power of Good.
+Emmy-Award winning documentary about the young Englishman who secretly evacuated 669 Czech children to Britain in advance of the Nazi invasion.
+Color and black and white; 1 hour. - \7.
+Nicky's Family.
+Award-winning documentary about Nicholas Winton, the young English banker who arranged the rescue of 669 Czech children to Great Britain and Sweden on the eve of WWII.
+Includes interviews with rescued émigrés and Winton.
+Color; 1 hour, 30 minutes. - \8.
+Sugihara: Conspiracy of Kindness.
 Story of the Japanese diplomat who disobeyed direct orders of his government in order to rescue over 6,000 Lithuanian Jews.
-Color; 30 minutes.
+PBS documentary.
+Color; 1 hour, 30 minutes. - 9.
+Raoul Wallenberg: Between the Lines.

-6. Raoul Wallenberg: Buried Alive.
 Award-winning documentary reconstructs the story of the young Swedish diplomat who saved the lives of over 100,000 Jews in Hungary before disappearing into Soviet prisons.
-Color; 1 hour.

-7. Schindler's List.
+Color; 1 hour, 30 minutes. - 10.
+Schindler's List.
 Academy Award-winning drama of the true story of Oskar Schindler, Nazi party member and war profiteer, who saved the lives of over 1,100 Jews during the Holocaust.
-Directed by Steven Spielberg and staring Liam Neeson, Ben Kingsley and Ralph Fiennes.
-Color and black and white; 3 hours, 20 minutes.
+Directed by Steven Spielberg and starring Liam Neeson, Ben Kingsley, and Ralph Fiennes.
+Color and black and white; 3 hours, 15 minutes. - \11.
+Unlikely Heroes.

-8. Unlikely Heroes.
 Seven remarkable stories of individual Jewish resistance to Nazi persecution.
 Includes archival footage, interviews, and narration by Sir Ben Kingsley.
 Format permits viewing as separate films.
-Color; 2 hours.
+Color; 2 hours. - \12.
+50 Children: The Rescue Mission of Mr. and Mrs. Kraus.
+1939 rescue by an American couple who, against all odds, brought the largest group of Jewish children out of Nazi Germany to safety in the U.S.